4Z1KD/HolyLogger/README.md

 <br>
 MSI is an installer package file format used by Windows.
 They are used for installation, storage, and removal of programs.
 The files are contained in a package, which is used with the program’s client-side installer service.<br>
 <br>
 The ZIP file contains all the program files, compressed in a folder.
-Once unzipped, the EXE file inside is ready fo execution.<br>
+Once unzipped, the EXE file inside is ready for execution.<br>

 <h2>Installation</h2>
 Double-Click *HolyLogger_x86.msi* and the wizard will guide you through the installation process.